florianeidner/isoident/README.md

 `$ ./isoident -f /home/isoident.xml -g /home/amcanlogger/canlogger.xml -d /home/datasets/`

-* `-a VALUE`- Interval for sending address claims.
-1 = once on startup, 0 = disabled (no sending via CAN interface).
+* `-a VALUE`- Interval for sending address claims to update the list of participants on the Network.
+Regardless, the list is also updated whenever another devices send and address claim.
+Specific Values:  1 = once on startup, 0 = disabled (no sending via CAN interface).
 * `-c TYPE` - Sets the CAN interface to listen to.
-Can be i.e. can0, can1, vcan0.
+Values (depending on available interfaces): can0, can1, vcan0.
 * `-d DIR`  - Custom path to the datasets used to identify the participants, messages and signals.
+Path needs to end with "/"
 * `-f FILE` - Custom configfile.
 If not given, it takes the isoident.xml from the running dir.
 * `-g FILE` - If this option is given, logging via the amcanlogger is enabled.
 The path to the amcanlogger configfile needs to be provided.
 * `-h` - Shows the help prompt.